apexfarm/ApexDatabaseContext/README.md

 mainContext.commitObjects();
 ```

-Child contexts don't have to be always explicitly committed. `mainContext.commitObjects()` can commit any uncommitted child contextes, in the [Depth First Post Order](https://en.wikipedia.org/wiki/Tree_traversal#Post-order_(LRN)).
+Child contexts don't have to be explicitly committed. `mainContext.commitObjects()` can commit any uncommitted child contextes, in the [Depth First Post Order](https://en.wikipedia.org/wiki/Tree_traversal#Post-order_(LRN)).

 ### IDBContext Mockup

-DBContextMockup is an always success IDBContext Implementation, no error will raised or returned.
+DBContextMockup is an always-success IDBContext Implementation, no error will raised or returned.
 Extreme large fake ID number are assigned to the newly inserted sObjects.
 So the following could be possible:

 ```java
 IDBContext dbcontext = new DBContextMockup();